by Christine Lorraine Morgan ~ June 23, 2020

 * * * * * *

 This rendition of what might have unfolded in the early morning hours of Nov.
 10, 1973 during the fire at St. Michael’s Roman Catholic Church in Erie, PA is historical fiction.
-However, those who attended that popular, thriving church will tell you that one of the priests at that holy place actually carried out the act described above.
+However, those who attended that popular, thriving church will tell you about the brave priest who saved Monsignor Latimer and the Holy Eucarist.

-“(He)…saved the tabernacle and jumped out of a window” local resident John William Mack states when he recalls the events surrounding the fire.
-And Mack is not the only one who remembers the courage of this brave priest.
+“(He)…saved the tabernacle and jumped out of a window” local resident John William Mack stated upon recalling the events surrounding the fire.
+And Mack is not the only one who remembers the courage of this brave man of the church.
+The present-day priest with the Erie Diocese who helped us with this article offered more details.

-Here are some additional facts and memories offered up by a group of people who reside now or previously lived in the Erie area.
-Details and quotes contained in this piece were cobbled together through a social media information collection project on this specific topic.
+Additional facts and memories are presented below.
+Some were contributed up by a group of people who reside now or previously lived in the Erie area.
+Details and quotes were cobbled together through a social media information collection project on this specific topic.

 Based on addresses from the 1914 city directory, St. Michael’s Convent was at 611 W. 17th, St. Michael’s School was listed at 613 W. 17th St., and St. Michael’s Church was located in the heart of the City of Erie, at 617 W. 17th Street, on the south side of the street between Cherry and Poplar.
 All three structures are no longer there.